ViridianCloud/chrome/README.md

 # How it works

 headless-chrome listens for both incoming websocket requests, generally issued by most libraries, as well as pre-build REST APIs to do common functions (PDF generation, images and so on).
-When a websocket connects to browserless it invokes Chrome and proxies your request into it.
+When a websocket connects to headless-chrome it invokes Chrome and proxies your request into it.
 Once the session is done then it closes and awaits for more connections.
-Some libraries use Chrome's HTTP endpoints, like `/json` to inspect debug-able targets, which browserless also supports.
+Some libraries use Chrome's HTTP endpoints, like `/json` to inspect debug-able targets, which headless-chrome also supports.

 Your application still runs the script itself (much like a database interaction), which gives you total control over what library you want to choose and when to do upgrades.
 This is preferable over other solutions as Chrome is still breaking their debugging protocol quite frequently.